Gammerdinger/sex-SNP-finder/README.md

 ### Getting started with the Popoolation2 pipeline

-This software is built off of the synchronized (.sync) file created in popoolation2 (https://code.google.com/p/popoolation2/).
-Any issues going from the the should be able to be resolved there.
-An excellent tutorial on processing from .fastq files all the way through the .sync file creation and further subsequent analyses (https://code.google.com/p/popoolation2/wiki/Tutorial) is provided there.
+This software is built off of the synchronized (.sync) file created in Popoolation2 (https://code.google.com/p/popoolation2/).
+Any issues getting to the .sync file should be able to be resolved there.
+An excellent tutorial on processing from .fastq files all the way through to the .sync file creation and further subsequent analyses (https://code.google.com/p/popoolation2/wiki/Tutorial) is provided there.

 ### Sex_SNP_finder.pl Features and Limitations